prebid/prebid.github.io/prebid-mobile/pbm-api/android/pbm-native-inapp-android.md

 ## Overview

-At a high level the process works like this:
+At a high level the in app rendering process works like this:

 1. The publisher configures a native ad unit.
 2. PBM fetches native demand, however, instead of caching the native assets on the server, the assets are cached locally in the SDK.